top of page

 The Bible portrays Mary as a mature and devoted disciple and patron present at key moments with Jesus.
 After the resurrection, Jesus commissioned her as an apostle to the apostles (John 20:1-18).
 Augustine in the fourth century and St Aquinas in the thirteenth century called Mary Magdalene an ‘apostle to the apostles’ because Jesus sent her to tell the apostles that he had risen.

-Marie of Magdala is a prominent female disciple and patron, whom Jesus healed from seven demons.
-The Bible does not identify her as a prostitute, a past prostitute, or a love interest.
-The Gospels show Mary Magdalene as a mature and devoted disciple whom Jesus commissioned as an apostle to the apostles.
+The Bible indicates that Jesus healed Mary Magdalene from seven demons.
+The Bible does not associate these demons with Mary's sins, identify her as a prostitute, a past prostitute, or a love interest.
 She is named more often than many of the male disciples in the gospels:

 • Matthew 27:55-56, 27:61, 28:1-10